brightdolphins/BrightDolphinsWebsite/README.md

 These are unused pages created only for testing

+# Templates
+This is where our global templates are stored
+- __Header-defult__ - The header that displays on a dark background
+- __Header-white__ - The header that displays on a light background
+- __Footer__ - Footer and contact forms that are displayed on the bottom of the site
+- __Careers__ - Template we used on every career page.(making changes to this won't change the existing career pages.)

 # Deploying Site/Make site go live
 WP2Static is a tool we use to deploy the site on Netlify.